You are here:

 How do I clean-up a broken fluorescent bulb?

-In December 2010, the U.S. Environmental Protection Agency released new guidelines on how to deal with mercury-containing compact fluorescent light bulbs that break in the home.
+In 2010, the U.S. EPA released new guidelines on how to deal with mercury-containing compact fluorescent light bulbs that break in the home.
 CFLs contain a small amount of mercury sealed in the glass tubing.
 When broken, some of the mercury is released as mercury vapor.
-The EPA said the bulb will continue to leak mercury vapor until it is cleaned up and removed from the home.
+The EPA states the bulb will continue to leak mercury vapor until it is cleaned up and removed from the home.

 Where can I have documents shredded?

-Shredding events are hosted by municipalities for their own residents.
-Most events are held in the spring or fall.
-Contact your city hall or city service department for information about a local shred day.
+Occasionally, free seasonal shredding events are hosted by municipalities for their own residents.
+Contact your city hall or city service department for information about a shred day in your community.

 How do I dispose of an old propane tank that can’t be refilled?